chausner/X9AEditor/X9A file format.md

 ## Encoding

 Unless noted otherwise, all numbers are stored in big-endian format.
-Strings are stored in an encoding identical to ASCII except that the backlash character (\\) is replaced by the Yen sign (¥).
+Strings are stored in an encoding identical to ASCII except that the backslash character (\\) is replaced by the Yen sign (¥).

 ## ELST block payload